quanticsoul4772/zendesk-ai-integration/DOCUMENTATION_CHANGES.md

 4. Enhanced support for multi-view reporting
 5. New options for enhanced reporting formats

+## Command Naming Correction (April 13, 2025)

+After testing the commands, we discovered that the actual command names in the code (`analyzeticket`, `generatereport`) differ from what was previously documented (`analyze`, `report`).
+The COMMAND_REFERENCE.md has been updated to reflect the correct command names as implemented in the codebase.

+This discrepancy comes from how the command names are derived in the Command base class.
+The name property in the Command class removes the "Command" suffix from the class name, but does not transform `analyzeticket` to `analyze` or `generatereport` to `report`.

 ## Next Steps

 For further documentation improvements, consider: